 Let the cake cool in the pan roughly 20 minutes then carefully turn it onto a plate and up-end that onto a baking rack to cool.
 If the cake sticks at all, you can loosen it by gently sliding a soft rubber spatula between the cake and the pan.
 While the cake cools, it’s time to make the lovely yet easy caramel sauce.

-Making Caramel Sauce is easy peasy.
-So easy, in fact, that you don’t even have to stir it.
-I mean that: do NOT stir it while it cooks on the stove, just swirl the pan every few seconds.
-You’ll see the sugar start to liquefy at first; then it begins turning a light brown color.
+Making Caramel Sauce is a breeze.
+You don’t even have to stir it!
+I mean that: do NOT mix it while it cooks on the stove, just swirl the pan every few seconds.
+You’ll see the sugar start to liquefy at first, and then it begins turning a light brown color.
 Keep swirling.
 After three or four minutes it’ll reach a lovely dark amber, and that’s when you want to pull it off of the stove.

-You’ll want to have another batch of pureed banana and a two tablespoon knob of butter ready to add to the sauce as soon as it comes off the heat.
-(Sorry, I forgot to photograph the pureed banana for you.)
+Have the other batch of pureed banana and butter ready to add to the sauce as soon as it comes off the heat.
 Immediately stir these into the caramel.
-It might sizzle a bit, and that’s fine, just keep stirring until you’ve got it all mixed into a luxurious blend.
+It might sizzle a bit, and that’s fine — keep stirring until you’ve got it all mixed into a luxurious blend.
 If it’s lumpy at all, you can put it back on the burner for 10 seconds or so then use a whisk or stick blender to get rid of lumps.

 Pour half the still-warm sauce on your thoroughly cooled cake, drizzling it side to side, so you cover as much of the surface as possible.
 Now here’s the hard part: wait 30 minutes to let that sauce soak in, then pour the rest on before serving.
 (If you’re freezing the cake for future serving, wrap it in aluminum foil now then wrap it a second time in cling wrap.)

 Ice Cream is Optional!